 CAN Bus Testing with PicoScope 6

 The examples in the Maths Channel Basic Tutorial might look contrived but they can be very useful.
 Use A * B to determine the instantaneous power in a circuit if one of the channels is a current and the other a voltage: V * I = P. You can even choose Watts as a unit.
+The maths channel can be an extremely useful tool when analysing a CAN network.

 CAN Bus Signals